IvanMiroshin/PHPinstaller/README.md

 understand that the script is trying to put all the possible dependencies, but different distributions may use different packages or when using custom compilation flags, you may need to install something.

-Parses http://php.net/downloads.php for the presence of a bz2 archive with the source code of the php version specified by the user.
+Parses https://www.php.net/downloads.php and https://www.php.net/releases/ for the presence of a bz2 archive with the source code of the php version specified by the user.
 If it finds, downloads and unpacks the sources in `/opt/php/src`.

 You can also put archives with sources in `/opt/php/src/bzips`, then the script will not download them.